-Certification begins with the LODI RULES for Sustainable Winegrowing Standards, which are periodically updated.
+Certification begins with the LODI RULES for Sustainable Winegrowing, which are periodically updated.
 Standards 1.13, 1.14, 2.11, 2.12, 3.1, and 5.13.1 were added or updated in the 2017 edition based on grower feedback.
-The 2017 Third Edition of the Standards was also technically edited for clarity and consistency.
-You must read and fully understand these Standards before you apply for certification, since the farming practices used throughout the year must be consistent with these to gain certification.
-A copy of the latest 2017 Standards is available as a PDF or as a binder by request from the Lodi Winegrape Commission (LWC) at 209.367.4727 and at lodigrowers.com/standards.
+The 2017 Third Edition of the standards was also technically edited for clarity and consistency.
+You must read and fully understand these standards before you apply for certification, since the farming practices used throughout the year must be consistent with these to gain certification.
+A copy of the latest 2017 standards is available as a PDF or as a binder by request from the Lodi Winegrape Commission (LWC) at 209.367.4727 and at lodigrowers.com/standards.

 The standards were developed using a collaborative process with input from winegrape growers, agriculture scientists, and environmental specialists, then peer reviewed by academic experts.
-A final review and approval was done by the Protected Harvest Board of Directors, a body of national agriculture and environmental experts.
+A final review and approval were carried out by the Protected Harvest Board of Directors - a group of industry and sustainability experts, as well as agriculture and environmental experts.
 They contain approximately 120 best management practices in the areas of Business Management, Human Resources Management, Ecosystem Management, Soil Management, Water Management, and Pest Management.

-Contact LWC for more information before applying or throughout the year:
+Contact the LWC for more information before applying or throughout the year:

-Stephanie Bolton, PhD LODI RULES Sustainable Winegrowing Director Lodi Winegrape Commission 2545 W. Turner Road Lodi, CA 95242 209.367.4727 stephanie@lodiwine.com lodigrowers.com/standards lodirules,org on the following page).
+Stephanie Bolton, PhD LODI RULES Sustainable Winegrowing Director

+Lodi Winegrape Commission 2545 W. Turner Road Lodi, CA 95242 209.367.4727 stephanie@lodiwine.com lodigrowers.com/standards lodirules.org

+The standards come in three basic forms.
+One form is a Yes/No question, which usually indicates that a specific management plan has been written and implemented (e.g. Standard 2.1 below).
 It is wise to start developing management plans as early as possible once you have decided to apply for the program.
 For help with plan writing, contact the Lodi Winegrape Commission at 209.367.4727, refer to Tab 10 in the newest LODI RULES binders, or check out the Management Plan Webinars available at lodigrowers.com.